YOUTH

 Story: John Logan, Neal Purvis; Robert Wade.

-Starring: Daniel Craig, Christoph Waltz, Léa Seydoux, Monica Bellucci; Naomie Harris.
+Starring: Daniel Craig, Christoph Waltz, Léa Seydoux, Monica Bellucci and Naomie Harris.

 An entertaining Bond classic with great acting, brilliant cinematography (Hoyte van Hoytema) and a neat story.

 This is the second Bond film directed by Sam Mendes, Skyfall being the first.
-Who can forget the terrible oversight of casting Kincade, the groundsman of Skyfall, up in the Scottish Highlands, with an American accent?!
-Myself and the attending audience heaved a huge sigh of disappointment, tainting the rest of an otherwise good film.
-Besides this oversight, I found SPECTRE to be the more entertaining.
+I found SPECTRE to be the more entertaining.

 There was a quiet section where I then noticed the young teen kicking the back of my seat, and then the young guy next to me chewing his fingers off… It’s a long movie for some (2 hours 30 mins), as are all the Bond films.
 But then it was back to the action and I was absorbed again.
 ‘You’re like a Kite dancing in a hurricane’, is one piece of dialogue that stuck in mind.

-There’s certainly a formula to the Bond films, and yes, there was a bit going on here… But I found SPECTRE to be an entertaining movie, shown with a wry sense of humour.
+There’s certainly a formula to the Bond films, but a successful formula making SPECTRE an entertaining movie, shown with a wry sense of humour.

 And you’ve just gotta love the sincere look of Daniel Craig as Bond.